Pizza Week! – Day 2: Toppings

 “Where’d the cheese go?
 I don’t know.” –Ween

-Our pizza repertoire continues to grow with each party we hold.
-It seems like at each go-around either me or Mandi will have a genius idea of something new we want to put onto a pizza.
-Here is a list of what we have so far.
-Just to clarify, every pizza on here except the last two use tomato sauce and the Italian blend cheese.
+My pizza repertoire continues to grow with each party I hold.
+It seems like at each go-around someone will have a genius idea of something new we want to put onto a pizza.
+Here is a list of what I have done so far.
+Just to clarify, every pizza on here except the last two use tomato sauce from the last post and the Italian blend cheese shown here.
 Just because I don’t mention it in the ingredient list doesn’t mean it isn’t there.

-Two side notes: First, incase you are wondering about the two different kitchens in the pictures, these photos were taken over many pizza parties which spanned a move to our new apartment.
-And second, if you noticed that everything seems even messier than usual in the shots… don’t judge us.
+Two side notes: First, incase you are wondering about the two different kitchens in the pictures, these photos were taken over many pizza parties which spanned a move to my new apartment.
+And second, if you noticed that everything seems even messier than usual in the shots… don’t judge me.
 I mean come on these are pizza PARTIES of course they get a little messy!

 Pizza Week Menu: